helwy/tayar/README.md

 - Localisation support using `laravel-vue-i18n`, with English and Arabic translations included out of the box.
 - Supports right-to-left (RTL) layouts for specified languages.
+- Language switcher in the top navigation bar, persisted in a cookie and user database.
+- Dark mode support and toggle in top bar, persisted in a cookie and user database.
 - Admin layout with a fixed top navigation bar and a fixed sidebar.
 Unified navigation items variable.

 ## Installation - التثبيت